by Eric Meier

 Mulga

-irritant, headache, nausea, wood contains a virulent poisonous principle used for spear heads by aboriginals
+irritant, headache, nausea, lesions, wood contains a virulent poisonous principle used for spear heads by aboriginals

 Myrtle irritant, sensitizer